How to Raise Money for Mobile App Startup?

 Or is it?

-Let us walk you through the four most important things on how to raise money for mobile app startup.
+Let us walk you through the four most important things on how to raise money for startup.

 How Much Funding Should I Raise?